Advertising Boxes: an Unconventional Marketing Concept

 Advertising boxes: how does it work?

-The message of the advertiser are printed on branded pizza boxes (or pizza box toppers) and distributed to the network of pizza venues.
+The message of the advertiser are printed on branded advertising boxes (or pizza box toppers) and distributed to the network of pizza venues.
 The venues are usually recognized pizza chains so the advertisement has an exposure to reputable brands.
 The pizzerias deliver either in the hands of the consumer or at their homes reaching on average 45 min of brand exposure.

-The ad is placed on the center of the pizza box generating guaranteed impressions.
+The ad is placed on the center of the pizza advertising box generating guaranteed impressions.
 Sometimes the consumer leaves the pizza in the fridge generating additional exposure and more impressions.
 The unconventional and unexpected nature of this type of advertising enables better perception and assimilation of the message.
 Branded pizza boxes generate more impact than traditional OOH media.
 On average, each pizza venue delivers 2,000 ads per month with an estimate 1.8M impressions/month.

 For purpose of comparison, consider the costs of a traditional OOH as benchmark, e.g. Billboards.
 The costs of billboards depends on format, circulation and demographics.
 Traditional billboards can cost between $14,000 and 20,000/month in larger market.
 For the same cost, the advertiser can place its message on 65,000 branded pizza boxes at 32 different venues during the same period of time.